Freshii opening first Wisconsin location at Two-Fifty office tower | BizTimes Media Milwaukee

-Freshii, a fast-casual restaurant specializing in clean eating, will open its first Wisconsin location in the Two-Fifty office tower in downtown Milwaukee this summer.
+Freshii, a fast-casual restaurant specializing in clean eating, will open in the Two-Fifty office tower in downtown Milwaukee this summer.

 The Chicago-based restaurant chain, which serves salads, quinoa, whole grain wraps and pressed juices, has signed a lease on the ground floor of 250 E. Wisconsin Ave., the company confirmed Thursday.